GoogleCloudPlatform/solutions-workshops/grpc-xds/docs/gke.md

       privateca.googleapis.com
     ```

+## VPC network

+If you don't have a VPC network called `default`, create a new VPC network.

+1. Create a VPC network called `default`, with subnet mode `AUTO`:

+    ```shell
+    gcloud compute networks create default --subnet-mode AUTO
+    ```

 ## Firewall rules

-1. Create a firewall rule that allows all TCP, UDP, and ICMP traffic within
+1. Create a firewall rule in the `default` VPC network that allows all TCP,
-    your VPC network
+    UDP, and ICMP traffic within your VPC network:

     ```shell
     gcloud compute firewall-rules create allow-internal \